.NET

 PM> Install-Package Serilog.Sinks.Logz.Io

-Configure the sink
+Configure the sink in a configuration file

-Create appsettings.json
+Create an appsettings.json

-file and copy the following configuration:
+file and copy this configuration:

 {